|

 account.

-cable to use for campervan and motorhome work is so-called ‘tinned’
+use for campervan and motorhome work is so-called ‘tinned’ copper.

-copper.
-It’s not actually tinned, but rather copper electroplated
+It’s not actually tinned, but rather copper electroplated with a

-with a nickel alloy.
-It is obtainable from boating electrical
+nickel alloy.
+It is obtainable from boating electrical equipment

-equipment suppliers and wholesale electrical suppliers, but is hard
+suppliers and wholesale electrical suppliers, but is hard to locate

-to locate otherwise.
-It’s worth tracking down, not least because it
+otherwise.
+It’s worth tracking down, not least because it is

-extracted from my previously published articles and books.
-The theme
+from my previously published articles and books.
+The theme is

 Too!’ and this book is being increasingly used as a reference work